Medical Assisting

 Semester Hours 2

-This course is designed to instruct students in handling emergencies in the medical office.
-Emergencies presented will include cardiovascular emergencies, diabetic emergencies, seizures, syncope, hyperthermia and hypothermia, shock, musculoskeletal emergencies, and poisoning.
-Upon completion, students should be able to recognize emergency situations and take appropriate actions.
-This is a CORE course for Medical Assisting.
+This course is designed to teach students how to handle medical office emergencies.
+The emergencies covered will include cardiovascular issues, diabetic crises, seizures, fainting, hyperthermia, hypothermia, shock, musculoskeletal injuries, and poisoning.
+Upon completion, students should be able to identify emergencies and take appropriate action.
+This is a CORE course for Medical Assisting and is exclusively offered during the Summer semester.

 MAT 211: Clinical Procedures II for the Medical Assistant